 - Divorce, losing the right to live at home, loss of a job, incarceration (if the client is on probation),

-- Anything or any event that might motivate the client to be compliant with the monitoring contract and avoid the consequences of a relapse.
+- Anything or any event that might motivate the client to be compliant with the monitoring contract and avoid the consequences of relapse.

 Coaching goes hand-in-hand with monitoring.
 It services the often-neglected gap between clinical care and 12-Step sponsorship.
 Coaching may be weekly communication in the beginning and then gradually decrease in frequency over time.